joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/03/06/world/israel-hamas-war-gaza-news/the-us-places-sanctions-on-shipping-companies-for-helping-iran-to-finance-the-houthis

 **And the Oscars Carpet Color Goes … Back to Red**\
-`The Academy of Motion Picture Arts and Sciences unveiled a bright red rug on Wednesday at the Dolby Theater.`\
+`Following the surprise of last year’s champagne-hued rug, the Academy of Motion Picture Arts and Sciences unveiled a bright red one on Wednesday at the Dolby Theater.`\
 https://nytimes.com/2024/03/06/style/oscars-red-carpet.html

 **John Kerry: ‘I Feel Deeply Frustrated’**\